DoubleCookies/DoubleCookies/README.md

 ### Future plans
 - Improving existing repos (and myself);
-- Create some new projects, preferably fun and helpful;
+- Create some new projects, preferably both fun and helpful.